 Load balancing to mitigate risk:

-Merchants with high transaction volume can benefit of using a load balancing payment gateway to divide credit & debit card payments and control payment flows across more than one merchant account.
+Merchants with high transaction volume can benefit of using a load balancing payment platform to divide credit & debit card payments and control payment flows across more than one merchant account.
 Load balancing is a great feature to lower the chargeback ratio and mitigate the risk of having funds held by a single acquirer.